 72 Unit Permanent Supportive Apartment Complex Construction Underway

-Pendleton Place is the first large permanent supportive housing apartment complex for Kitsap County adult residents with chronic mental illness and chronic substance use at increased risk of homelessness.
+Pendleton Place is the first large permanent supportive housing apartment complex for Kitsap County adult residents who are chronically homeless with severe mental illness, addictions, and long-lasting health conditions.
 Repeatedly, permanent supported housing has been shown to bring stability and increased opportunities to engage in treatment, healthcare and employment services that is literally life changing.

 Pendleton Place was named in honor of Lloyd Pendleton, a nationally known advocate for ending homelessness.
 In 2016, Lloyd met with Kitsap area organizations and community members and though he has since passed away, his visit inspired the action necessary to initiate creation of Pendleton Place.
 With our gratitude to Lloyd and the enthusiastic support of our community, Pendleton Place will make it possible for 72 of our community members in need of permanent supportive housing to have a place of their own to call home.